-A new contact poster option on Apple devices with the iOS 17 operating system has been found to be vulnerable to scammers.
-The vulnerability was discovered by the Yandex automatic number identification development team.
+The new contact poster option on Apple devices with iOS 17 has been found to be vulnerable to scammers.
+The vulnerability was discovered by the development team of Yandex's automatic caller ID.

 That is, scammers can write "Bank Security Service" or "General Prosecutor's Office" instead of their first and last name, put the bank's logo or the emblem of a government authority as an image, and start calling victims.